 I’m always a proponent of going to the source of the engine and learning from the developers themselves.
 They made it, so they are probably your best go-to source for any guidance you have.
 The website itself immediately guides you to their beginner tutorial, complete with a video walkthrough and basic information.

-They help you through the steps of the installation, installing Torsion, (the script editor), and help you on your way to create an FPS Deathmatch.
+They help you through the steps of the installation, installing Torsion, (the script editor), and help you on your way to creating an FPS Deathmatch.
 How cool is that?
 Your first foray into Torque 3D and they are already throwing you into some of the coolest aspects of gaming—that you can eventually make yourself.

 They start you at the basics and quickly, but efficiently, move you through the many different aspects and stages of development.
 This is such a crucial step for the developers of these engines.
 With tutorials like these, it’s no surprise we are seeing increasingly creative projects popping up on the landscape.